 Compliance with applicable rules, regulations, policies and terms of this rate schedule is a condition precedent to purchases hereunder.
-The Consumer shall use the output of the qualifying facility first to meet the requirements of Consumer's electric consuming facilities located on the Premises on an hourly basis.
-Any output of the qualifying facility in excess of the requirements of Consumer's electric consuming facilities on an hourly basis shall be transferred to the Power Company and credited on a kWh basis against the Consumer's monthly bill for electric service hereunder in the same month in which the kWh billing credit is generated.
-Consumer shall only be entitled to receive a kWh billing credit for any such output of the qualifying facility in excess of the requirements of the Consumer's facilities on an hourly basis; provided, however, that, in the event that the Power Company has not elected to cease providing net metering, and Consumer generates hourly net metering kWh billing credits in any month in excess of Consumer's kWh usage for such monthly billing period, (a) the Power Company will inform Buckeye of the existence of such excess monthly kWh billing credits; (b) Buckeye will purchase such excess kWh monthly billing credits at Buckeye's avoided cost rate, as determined by Buckeye in its sole discretion, and credit Power Company's wholesale power bill for such dollar amount; (c) the Power Company's load shall not be reduced by the amount of such excess monthly kWh billing credits purchased by Buckeye; (d) the Power Company shall credit Consumer's monthly power bill with the dollar amount of the monthly billing credits paid by Buckeye to the Power Company; and (e) in the event that at the end of the annual period ending May 31 of each year the aggregate dollar amount of the monthly billing credits for such year exceeds the aggregate dollar amount of the Power Company's charges to the Consumer for such year, the Power Company shall issue a check to the Consumer for such excess dollar amount
+The consumer shall use the instantaneous output of the qualifying facility first to meet the requirements of consumer's electric consuming facilities located on the premises.
+Any output of the qualifying facility in excess of the requirements of consumer's electric consuming facilities shall be instantaneously transferred to the Cooperative and credited on a kilowatt hour (kWh) basis against the consumer's monthly bill for electric service hereunder in the same month in which the kWh billing credit is generated.
+The consumer shall only be entitled to receive a kWh billing credit for any such instantaneous output of the qualifying facility in excess of the requirements of the consumer's facilities; provided, however, that, in the event that the Cooperative has not elected to cease providing net billing, and consumer generates instantaneous net billing kWh billing credits in any month in excess of consumer's kWh usage for such monthly billing period, (a) the Cooperative will inform Buckeye of the existence of such excess monthly kWh billing credits; (b) Buckeye will purchase such excess kWh monthly billing credits at Buckeye's avoided cost rate, as determined by Buckeye in its sole discretion, and credit the Cooperative's wholesale power bill for such dollar amount; (c) the Cooperative's load shall not be reduced by the amount of such excess monthly kWh billing credits purchased by Buckeye; (d) the Cooperative shall credit consumer's monthly power bill with the dollar amount of the monthly billing credits paid by Buckeye to the Cooperative; and (e) in the event that at the end of the annual period ending May 31 of each year the aggregate dollar amount of the monthly billing credits for such year exceeds the aggregate dollar amount of the Cooperative's charges to the consumer for such year, the Cooperative shall issue a check to the consumer for such excess dollar amount.

-RATE:
+RATE

-The components of the rate for electric service shall be the rate for the respective class as established by Mid-Ohio Energy Cooperative, Inc., and the rate used to calculate any monthly billing credits not to exceed the Consumer's electric requirements on a monthly basis, shall be the same and shall be Buckeye's avoided cost rate.
-In addition, a NM service charge of \$ 10.00/month shall apply.
+The components of the rate for electric service shall be the rate for the respective class as established by the Cooperative, and the rate used to calculate any monthly billing credits not to exceed the consumer's electric requirements on a monthly basis, shall be the same and shall be Buckeye's avoided cost rate.
+In addition, a net billing service charge of \$10.00 per month shall apply.
 Any remaining credit balance will be applied to the following month's bill until exhausted.